 This day is all about treating yourself to a sweet treat.
 This can be at a cafe, a bakery, in your home, or with your family.

-If you love baking, make a dessert you love or try a recipe that you have never made before.
+If you love baking, make a dessert you love or try a recipe you have never made.
 Invite your family and friends to come over, because dessert is always better when shared with the ones you love.

 You can also revisit your childhood by visiting your grandma and making your favorite cake or pie together.